8W9aG/scrapy-bigquery/README.md

 Whether to add the session ID of the scraper to the item when posting it to BigQuery.
 This will add the scrapers session ID to the column `scraper_session_id` in the BigQuery table.

+### BIGQUERY_ITEM_BATCH (Optional)

+The number of items to batch process when inserting into BigQuery.
+The higher this number the faster the pipeline will process items.

 ## Usage example :eyes:

 In order to use this plugin simply add the following settings and substitute your variables: